Baremeg10/esphome-multisensor/sensor v1.0/README.md

 #### updates/changes:
 * New housing
+  - More air vents for the ESP32
+  - Seperate room for BME280 with dedicated air vents
+  - Added notch to support wallmount
 * Added wall mount
 * Added temperature offest curve based on testing
 * Added humidity offest calculated based on temperature curve